Prerequisite Setup

 protected $ruleMessage = [

-'chs' => 'The value of :attribute can only have Chinese'
+'chs' => 'The value of :attribute may contain only Chinese characters'

 ];